PHenriqueK/FPA_DanPaulo/README.md

 ###Data Set 2 from fivethirtyeight

+#Assignment Instructions

+Create a new public GitHub Repository.
+The repository should be fully documented, including an informative README.md file.
+The repository should also include R source code files that acces at least two data sets from fivethirtyeight.

-perform basic transformations on the data, and illustrate the datas' distributions using a variety **relevant of descriptive statistics**.
+Perform basic transformations on the data, and illustrate the datas' distributions using a variety **relevant of descriptive statistics**.

 At least one file must **dynamically link** to another in a substantively meaningful way.
 Finally, another pair must make a pull request and it should be discussed and merged.